 SELL THE RIGHTS

 Joseph and his brothers remained unable to raise funds, so God spoke again through Smith in the winter of 1829, instructing Oliver Cowdrey, Joseph Knight, Hyrum Page and Josiah Stowell to enter into a covenant to sell the Book of Mormon copyright for $8,000 (over $200,000 today).
-Joseph used his peep stone to vision that they were to travel to Toronto, where they would secure a buyer.
-(Book of Commandments and Revelations, p.
-30-31)
+Joseph used his seer stone to receive a vision that they were to travel to Toronto, where they would secure a buyer (Book of Commandments and Revelations p.
+30-31).

-Hiram Page, a direct participant in the event, shared that “Joseph thought this would be a good opportunity to get a hand on a sum of money which was to be (after expenses) for the exclusive benefit of the Smith family and was to be at the disposal of Joseph.
-(Hiram Page to William McLellin, Feb 2, 1848) Page is also reported to have said that the group traveled to Canada covertly to prevent Martin Harris from sharing in the dividend.
-Smith evidently believed that Harris was well enough off while his own family was destitute.
+Hiram Page, a direct participant in the event, shared that “Joseph thought this would be a good opportunity to get a hand on a sum of money which was to be (after expenses) for the exclusive benefit of the Smith family and was to be at the disposal of Joseph” (Hiram Page to William McLellin, Feb 2, 1848).
+Page is also reported to have said that the group traveled to Canada covertly to prevent Martin Harris from sharing in the dividend.
+Smith evidently believed that Harris was well enough off, while his own family remained destitute.

 - Revelation Book 1, Joseph Smith Papers